ahmadhassanch/editable_table/html/readme.txt

+- should be able to justify left/right/center a column

 Issues related to merge:

 Bug 1: If cells have been merged, next addRow doesn't span full table Bug 2: If cells have been merged, next column doesn't appear vertically, zigzag Bug 3: merge more than once.
 I assume set colspan = 2, need to do colspan+=1

+Allow merge only in 2nd row (i=1 row)
+Will allow to add

 =================================================================================
 Two difficult things to overcome